 What now?
 Don’t worry – I’ll fill you in on the delicious details later.

 Traditional Jordanian Food

 Like many countries many Jordanian recipes draw inspiration from the different cultures who have made a home there.
-Jordanian cuisine is heavily influenced by the traditional flavours of Turkish food and of the former Ottoman Empire.
-Throw in flavours from Armenians, Iraquis, Palestinians, Syrians and Circassians and you have amazing food to suit all tastes with many dishes suitable for vegetarians and vegans.
+Jordanian cuisine is heavily influenced by the traditional flavors of Turkish food and of the former Ottoman Empire.
+Throw in flavors from Armenians, Iraquis, Palestinians, Syrians and Circassians and you have amazing food to suit all tastes with many dishes suitable for vegetarians and vegans.